TAIsRich/chuwa0403/ShortQuestions/Hw1.md

 It is used for projects build, dependency and documentation.

 ## 10. What is the lifecycle of maven? could you tell me the details ?
-+ validate - validate the project is correct and all necessary information is available
++ validate - validate the project is correct and all necessary information is available;
-+ compile - compile the source code of the project
++ compile - compile the source code of the project;
-+ test - test the compiled source code using a suitable unit testing framework
++ test - test the compiled source code using a suitable unit testing framework;
-+ package - take the compiled code and package it in its distribute formate, e.g. .JAR
++ package - take the compiled code and package it in its distribute formate, e.g. .JAR;
-+ verify - run checks on results of integration tests to ensure quality criteria
++ verify - run checks on results of integration tests to ensure quality criteria;
-+ install - install the package into local repository for use as a dependency for other projects
++ install - install the package into local repository for use as a dependency for other projects;
-+ deploy - done in the build environment, copies the final package to the remote repository for sharing with other developers and projects.
++ deploy - done in the build environment, copies the final package to the remote repository for sharing with other developers and projects;
++ clean - project cleaning;
++ site - handles the creation of your project's web site.

 ## 11. what is the difference between package and install in maven lifecycle ?
 'Package' takes the compiled code and package it in its distribute formate, e.g. .JAR, while 'install'  install the package into local repository for use as a dependency for other projects.